precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 ## Usage example

 We are now ready to extend the example from ["Step 6 - Implicit coupling"](couple-your-code-implicit-coupling.html) to use waveforms.
-Only few changes are necessary to sample the `Displacements` at the middle of the time window, which might be necessary for our specific application:
+Let us assume that our fluid solver uses a midpoint rule as time stepping method.
+In this case, only few changes are necessary to sample the `Displacements` at the middle of the time window:

 ```cpp
 ...